 What should people know about cancer of the liver?

 The liver is one of the most important organs of the body.
 It stores nutrients, produces bile needed for digestion, and helps the body process the foods we eat.
 The liver also breaks down many drugs and chemicals that would be dangerous if they built up in the body.

 Because it functions as a filter for the body, many other types of cancer (such as colon cancer and breast cancer) frequently spread to the liver.
 This is called metastasis.
 The data on this website show only those cases of cancer that began in the liver or intrahepatic bile duct.
 Cases of cancer that begin in other parts of the body and spread to the liver are not included here.

-Each year in New York State, about 1200 men and 450 women are diagnosed with cancer of the liver.
-Approximately 750 men and 400 women in New York die from this disease each year.
+Each year in New York State, over 1,500 men and almost 700 women are diagnosed with cancer of the liver.
+Over 900 men and over 450 women in New York die from this disease each year.